RichmondDjwerter/Mobile-Games-A-B-Testing-with-Cookie-Cats/README.md

 notebook.ipynb: This is the Jupyter notebook where we analyze the AB-test results.

-cookie_cats.csv: This file contains the raw data used in the analysis.
+datasets/cookie_cats.csv: This file contains the raw data used in the analysis.

 # Conclusion
 The analysis shows that there is strong evidence that 7-day retention is higher when the gate is at level 30 than when it is at level 40.